MatthewCht/C1016639_csc1034_project2_2021/README.md

 * When editing a contact the user will change it all and re-write what they want to keep the same
 * If they want to say yes they type exactly 'Y' and not 'y' or 'yes' to make the while loops work
 * They know all the information of the contact they are adding and not just some

+## How To Run:
+Once this application is run it will ask what the user wants to do via a series of questions and if you want to

+## Use Case: